Just in time for Mothers Day! My confession: I’m a strange mom. Here’s a blog post all about my odd qualities. …Enjoy!

 Below is a list (You know I love lists!) of my strange mom qualities.
 Perhaps some of you moms out there can relate:

 ___I do not dress like a teenager.
-My typical uniform of turtleneck and slacks sets off a grimace among my daughters.
+My typical uniform of turtleneck and skirt sets off a grimace among my daughters.
 I don’t care.
 I’m the mom and I might as well look like one.
-I’m cozy and warm and covered and don’t have to worry about anybody thinking I’m trying to look young.
-I am not young.
-I am the mom.
+I’m cozy and warm and I don’t have to worry about anybody thinking I’m trying to look young.
+I’m not young.
+I’m the mom.

 ___I don’t “relate.”
 Long ago and far, far away…I was a teenager.
 I can barely remember those days.
-I know I did a lot of theater and sang a lot.
+I know I performed in theater and sang a lot.
 That kept me out of trouble.
-Now, however, I am the mom and I can’t compromise just because at one time I was a little flaky.
-I am the mom now.
+Now, however, I’m the mom and I can’t compromise just because at one time I was a little flaky.
+I’m the mom now.
 Sorry, I can’t relate.

 ___I love my kids.
 Don’t we all?
 But I’m the strange mom who holds them accountable…because I love them.
-I’m the mom who wants them to work…to build integrity.
-I’m the mom who questions them …to make them think.
+I’m the mom who makes them work to build integrity.
+I’m the mom who questions them to make them think.
 I am the mom who talks about God stuff… because love doesn’t get any better than that.